It is hard to imagine that anyone in this country has not been touched by divorce in one way or another.

 for the sin of adultery?

 It's the same as for any other sin.
+Adultery is not the unforgivable

-Adultery is not the unforgivable sin.
-If you've made a mistake, don't defend
+sin.
+If you've made a mistake, don't defend your action, ask for God's

-your action, ask for God's forgiveness!
+forgiveness!
 Ask God to forgive and cleanse you.
+He'll forgive the sin

-He'll forgive the sin of adultery just like He'll forgive any other sin,
+of adultery just like He'll forgive any other sin, whether it be lying,

-whether it be lying, murder, or any other sin that we could ever commit.
-You
+murder, or any other sin that we could ever commit.
+You might think

-right?
+that right?
 God will forgive you if you ask Him.

 If we claim to be without sin, we deceive ourselves and the truth is not in us.
 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.
 If we claim we have not sinned, we make him out to be a liar and his word has no place in our lives. - 1 John 1:8-10